 Improving and creating active travel connections between settlements is relevant to encourage modal shift and sustainable trips along the A96 corridor.
-This package would provide efficient, safer, sustainable travel choices on routes segregated from traffic, which would be particularly relevant for medium-distance functional and recreational inter-urban journeys.
-With increasing use of e-bikes, which are proven to be successful in enabling longer distance cycling journeys over varying topographiesvii, providing direct active travel routes to facilitate interurban active travel journeys is of increasing relevance.
-Better active travel provision creates particular opportunities for people vulnerable to social exclusion such as disabled, young and older people, and those without access to a car.
+This package would provide efficient, safer, sustainable travel choices on routes segregated from traffic, which would be particularly relevant for medium distance functional and recreational inter-urban journeys.
+With increasing use of e-bikes, which are proven to be successful in enabling longer distance cycling journeys over varying topographiesxi, providing direct active travel routes to facilitate inter-urban active travel journeys is of increasing relevance.
+Active Communities interventions in this package are relevant to key settlements along the A96, though the specific measures undertaken in each would be dependent on community needs and aspirations.